benjystanton/benjystanton.github.io/_posts/2016-03-26-great-service-design-premier-inn.md

 All the little touches add up to make a pleasant experience.
 We don’t need (or expect) five star treatment.

 Premier Inn know they ain’t The Ritz, and they’re okay with that.
 They specialise in not being The Ritz.
-There would be little point in them trying to compete with The Ritz.

-They understand their customers well, and give them what they need.
+They understand their customers well, and give them just what they need.